daniellenguyen/policing_cost_vis/README.md

 5. Write a script to get a bunch of fake photos of people from [thispersondoesexist.com](thispersondoesnotexist.com).
 I waited 10 seconds between each request because I'm a nice person and a good internet steward.
 Crop each photo to be circular and reduce it to 30x30 px.

+# What I don't have time to do right now but might do later:

+I want to make the arrows I hard coded in svg for this visualization into something people can download and tweak to use in their own visualizations.
+I was unable to find a sankey diagram in javascript that had only one parent node, two child nodes, and used arrows, so I had to just draw it and it took a whole day (especially the curved arrow, which I debugged using [Mike Bostock's example of De Casteljau’s Algorithm](https://observablehq.com/@mbostock/de-casteljaus-algorithm) and I'm very proud of it).
+But now it could theoretically be used for any dataset where the user needs to compare two values using a sankey diagram - I've just got to make a generalized version of it.

 # My note to myself: how to deploy this on my github pages site because it's a submodule there: